simonrelet/react-libraries/README-template.md

 _Options:_

 - `-r`, `--readme=templatePath`: Path of the template file to use, _README-template.md_ by default.
+- `--skip-check`: Allow version numbers lower than the current one.

 The files that will be updated are: